 - The Concordat to Support Research Integrity, July 2012;

-- UKRIO Code of Practice for Research: Promoting Good Practice and Preventing Misconduct, September 2009.
+- UKRIO Code of Practice for Research: Promoting Good Practice and Preventing Misconduct

-The Code and its implementation will be reviewed by the Research & Knowledge Exchange Office (RKEO) on an annual basis at the end of the academic year in consultation as appropriate with relevant individuals or groups and will be approved by the University Research & Knowledge Exchange Committee (URKEC).
+The Code and its implementation will be reviewed by Research Development & Support (RDS) on an annual basis at the end of the academic year in consultation as appropriate with relevant individuals or groups and will be approved by the University Research & Professional Practice Committee (URPPC).
 The review will take into account changes and recommendations from external research funders, Acts of Parliament and other regulations.

 Failure to comply with the Code or any actions that may be deemed to constitute research misconduct, under the University’s 6M Research Misconduct: Policy and Procedure document may be grounds for instigating disciplinary proceedings.